kklmn/xrt-docs/README.md

 # xrt-docs
-Built docs of xrt for off-line use, see them online at xrt.rtfd.io
+Built docs of xrt for off-line use, see them online on xrt.rtfd.io